This Artist Reimagined Our Favorite Princesses As Black Women

 Davian Chester's princess collection is art that all Black girls can look up to.

 Artist Davian Chester aims to redefine traditional beauty standards with his Black princess collection.As a graphic designer, Chester sees that there is a lack of representation for Black women in both the entertainment and media industries.
 His Black princess collection is a spin on classic Disney princesses, portraying each traditionally white character as a Black woman.
-(Of course, this is with the exception of Princess Tiana from
+(Of course, this is with the exception of Princess Tiana from The Princess and the Frog, Disney’s only Black princess to date, whose natural #BlackGirlMagic Chester captures in a stunning portrait.)

 The Chattahoochee Valley Community College graduate lives in Columbus, Georgia, and works full-time as a teaching artist.
 An art lover since adolescence, Chester describes his work as thought-provoking, beautiful and motivational.